dtillery/recyoself/README.md

 "Points of interest" within a recreation area.
 Can range from campgrounds to wilderness permits to visitor centers to fish hatcheries.
 This is one of the most overloaded terms and one I try to obfuscate often (e.g. refering to "permits" when creating itineraries).
-See `recgov.models.facility.FacilityType` for all of the types we've encountered.
+See `recyoself.models.facility.FacilityType` for all of the types we've encountered.

 ### Division
 Appears to refer to indivial components that might make up an itinerary on Rec.gov.
 While